anthonywebb/homebridge-cbus/README.md

 ## Logging
 `homebridge-cbus` has four logging channels:

-* `cbus:platform`: highest level startup/shutdown and fatal error reporting
+* `cbus:platform`: highest level startup/shutdown and fatal error reporting (enabled by default)
 * `cbus:level`: all level change events reported by C-Gate
 * `cbus:client`: all communication with C-Gate
 * `cbus:db`: significant events reported by the database syncing module